bondeje/peggy/examples/csv/README.md

     crlf.record, (crlf | whitespace)*
 ```

 The next production we see is the required entry point 'csv' production.
 Since the grammar file "exported" to "csv", it will look for a corresponding production with the name "csv" to act as the entry point.
-The parser can always choose a different entry point, but peggy will complain if you do not have this one.
+The parser can always choose a different entry point, but peg4c will complain if you do not have this one.
 In the future, there might be a configuration option to control the name of the entry point.

 The csv production also is decorated with an attribute "handle_csv".
 The first attribute (in a to-be-expanded list) represents a "build_action".
 It is essentially a function mapped to the production that will be called every time a successful match to the corresponding production is found.
 It's responsibility is to take an `ASTNode` corresponding to its dependent rules (in this case `crlf.record, (crlf | whitespace)*`) and generate a new node or modify the node in place for future use in the parse.
 This is the appropriate place to update any context or create custom nodes to propagate through the parse.
 Beware, however, that most nodes do not ultimately make it into the final AST tree as higher level productions may fail.
 The parser's `PackratCache` will still store the resulting `ASTNode` so that if a different production depends on the one you just built, it will not call the build action again and simply retrieve your previous result.
 In the special case of the entry point for the parse, the build_action could (and in all my examples does) initiate the tree traversal before finalizing the AST.